March Madness presents a BIG opportunity for advertisers to take full advantage of this undefeated concentration of consumer eyeballs. Learn more.

 Advertising around local teams reaffirms a brand’s place in the community, and the March Madness tournament offers advertisers a lot of frequency and exposure to a valuable audience.
 By aligning with the unique content opportunities that TEGNA offers, your brand has an opportunity to be the talk of the town.

 TEGNA delivers proven results through simplified multi-platform advertising solutions that connect your business to the audiences that matter most via Broadcast TV, OTT Streaming Advertising, and Digital Solutions, including Targeted Display & Retargeting, as well as campaign measurement and optimization with TEGNA Attribution.
-TEGNA stations also offer a variety of customizable content sponsorships that include Bracket Mayhem, Full Court Fever, and Game Day Guru, as illustrated above.
+TEGNA stations also offer a variety of sports advertising and customizable content sponsorships that include Bracket Mayhem, Full Court Fever, and Game Day Guru, as illustrated above.

 If you’re thinking of amplifying your brand’s March Madness efforts or looking to join TEGNA affiliates in their efforts to serve the greater good of our communities, let’s get in touch.